 You might search for AAPL (American Association of Professional Landmen) members in Illinois, and ask one of them to review.

-Naro might also have someone in Illinois who can review for a modest fee.
+NARO might also have someone in Illinois who can review for a modest fee.

 Thank you everyone for your comments.
 I’m still pondering what to do and will make another call tomorrow.
-I do have a thought and wonder if anyone else has done this to save on attorney fees: to have a professional landman-buisness consultant to write up and negotiate an agreement, then just have an attorney double check it.
+I do have a thought and wonder if anyone else has done this to save on attorney fees: to have a professional landman-business consultant write up and negotiate an agreement, then just have an attorney double check it.